 If you are looking for a swimming hole while in Austin, your trip wouldn’t be complete without a stop at Campbell’s Hole!
 You will find the landscape is quite similar to Mckinney Falls State Park.
 This area is very popular, and you will see people sunbathing, playing in the water, and hanging in hammocks around the swimming hole.
 When the creek is dry, there is still plenty of exploring to be done in the area, and it’s the perfect place to have a picnic or read a book out in nature.

 Austin Nature and Science Center

-This site is another one of the attractions in Austin that should make your list of things to do in Austin if you are traveling with kids!
+This site is another one of the attractions that should make your list of things to do in Austin with kids.
 You can learn about and see native wildlife indoors and outdoors at the Austin Science and Nature Center.
 You can explore the dino pit where your little ones can practice their skills at digging up dinosaur bones, look at bones, plants, and more under magnifying glasses, walk the forest trail, observe honey bees, check out the human sundial and pond walk, and so much more!

 Try Vegan Ice Cream Flavors at Anti Social Ice Cream Co

 There are tons of places in Austin to get ice cream.
 However, you will find Anti Social Ice Cream Co away from the rest of the shops in the city, prompting its name.
 You can find six flavors of vegan ice cream, sandwiches, splits, sundaes, shakes, and banana-based soft serve ice cream at this yummy ice cream shop in Austin, Texas.
 Eat it in a cone or a cup, top with Oreo’s or sprinkles, and eat until your heart’s content!